wkgcass/vproxy/doc/discovery-protocol.md

 3. When a node is down or left, the lib will remove all data related to the discovery node.
 4. When a node is added locally, the lib will send a `type=khala.add` message to inform other nodes about the new node.
 5. When a node is removed locally, the lib will send a `type=khala.remove` message to inform other nodes about the removed node.
 Sending rules are the same as `type=khala-add` message.
-6. For every 2 minutes, the lib chooses a nexus node randomly, and send a `type=khala.hash` and `type=khala.sync` message to sync node data.
+6. For every 2 minutes, the lib chooses a node randomly, and send a `type=khala.hash` and `type=khala.sync` message to sync node data.
 7. When receiving `type=khala.hash` message, the node will reply a `type=khala.hash` data.
 8. When receiving `type=khala.sync` message, the node will reply a `type=khala.sync` data, and differ the message nodes and local cached nodes.
 When a mismatch found, the lib will request the mismatched node with `type=khala-local` message, to fetch the remote khala nodes.

-### Interfaces
+### For Java Application

 1. addLocal: add a khala node
 2. removeLocal: remove a khala node